-To qualify for Fair Dealing, two tests must be passed:
+To qualify as fair dealing, two tests must be passed:

-- i) The dealing must be for one of the following purposes enumerated in the Copyright Act: research, private study, education, parody, satire, criticism, review or news reporting; and - ii) The dealing must be fair.
+- The dealing must be for one of the following purposes enumerated in the Copyright Act: research, private study, education, parody, satire, criticism, review or news reporting; and - ii) The dealing must be fair.
 The fairness of the dealing is assessed in accordance with a number of specific factors set out by the Supreme Court of Canada.